 Fair is Fair 2024 | Withdrawal of Services

-Criminal barristers will be withdrawing services on Tuesday 9th July, Monday 15th July and Wednesday 24th July.
+Criminal barristers will withdraw services for a third time this month on Wednesday 24th July.

 Despite a commitment to do so, Government has not engaged in a review process examining the structure and level of fees paid to criminal barristers.